Lucas-Developer/mmt/README.md

 ### Running a local copy of CMR
-In order to use a local copy of the CMR you will need to set an environment variable, download the latest file, and run a task to set required permissions and ingest some data.
+In order to use a local copy of the CMR you will need to download the latest file, set an environment variable, and run a rake task to set required permissions and ingest some data.

-##### Setting the environment variable needed by the local CMR
-Before running a local copy of the CMR, you will need to set a required environment variable.
-Add this line into your `.bash_profile`:

-    export CMR_URS_PASSWORD=mock-urs-password

-After adding the line and saving the file, don't forget to source the file

-    source ~/.bash_profile

-##### Downloading the CMR uberjar
+##### 1. Downloading the CMR file
 1. Go to this page https://ci.earthdata.nasa.gov/browse/CMR-CSB/latestSuccessful/artifact/

 2. Download the `cmr-dev-system-uberjar.jar` file.